helenailic/MachineLearningDoorbell/README.md

-# "MachineLearning"Doorbell
+# MachineLearningDoorbell
-Repository compiling the progress of our Software Engineering 2 Project, Motion Detection *Possibly to be Machine Learning* Doorbell.
+Repository compiling the progress of our Software Engineering 2 Project, Machine Learning (Motion Detection Capable) Doorbell.

-This repository documents how we developed a motion detection camera program, created a dataset full of our classmates, and *possibly* enhanced this motion detection program through a machine learning model.
+This repository documents how we developed a machine learning camera program by using an ML framework, developing and training a model, and creating a dataset full of our classmates.
 After recognizing an individual's face, a sound effect will play automatically to signal the teacher.

 **Hardware:**
   1. RaspberryPI 4 Model B for computing